A Dynamical Approach to the Berezin-Li-Yau Inequality: Introduction

 with equality if and only if $\Omega_0$ is a ball, where $B$ has the same volume as $\Omega_0$.
 Consequently,

-the sharp Berezin–Li–Yau inequality. \end{theorem}
+the sharp Berezin--Li--Yau inequality. \end{theorem}

+\begin{remark} The regularity assumption excludes only a discrete set of spectral thresholds.
+Since $R_\Lambda(\Omega)$ is continuous in $\Lambda$, all inequalities extend to every $\Lambda>0$ by continuity. \end{remark}

 The proof of this correlation inequality combines two complementary mechanisms.
-In dimension $d=2$ it follows from circular symmetrization together with the Hardy--Littlewood--Pólya\cite{HardyLittlewoodPolya} rearrangement principle.
-In dimensions $d\ge 3$ it rests on the boundary Weyl expansion of Safarov--Vassiliev \cite{SV97} and Branson--Gilkey \cite{BransonGilkey1990}, whose second term is explicitly proportional to $H$ with a strictly negative Dirichlet coefficient, together with the strict trace minimization principle of Laugesen--Morpurgo \cite{laugesen-morpurgo98}.
-The argument is completed using quantitative isoperimetric stability \cite{Maggi2016} and the exponential convergence of the flow to the ball.
+In dimension $d=2$ it is based on a near-disk Fourier analysis.
+In dimensions $d\ge 3$ it rests on the boundary Weyl expansion of Safarov--Vassiliev \cite{SV97} and Branson--Gilkey \cite{BransonGilkey1990}, whose second term is explicitly proportional to $H$ with a strictly negative Dirichlet coefficient, together with a local spectral rigidity argument near the ball.
+In all dimensions the global step is completed by a first-zero exclusion principle together with the convergence of the flow to the ball.

 Taken together, these ingredients imply that $R_\Lambda(\Omega_t)$ has a finite limit as $t\to\infty$, equal to the Riesz mean of the limiting ball, thereby yielding the sharp Berezin--Li--Yau inequality for every smooth convex domain.
 As a further application, we utilize this monotonicity to derive a sharp Ces\`aro--P\'olya inequality for eigenvalue averages.